 [Section 17B inserted as section 17A by No. 87 of 1981 s.
 5; amended by No. 56 of 1995 s.
 37; renumbered as section 17B and amended by No. 4 of 2002 s.
-10.]
+10; No. 58 of 2010 s.
+50.]

 17C.
 Power to refuse registration under section 17B or renewal of registration

-(1) Despite anything in section 17B, the Board may refuse to register an applicant under that section if it is satisfied that a relevant person has done or omitted to do any thing or engaged in any conduct that renders the applicant unfit to be registered.
+(1) Despite anything in section 17B, the Commissioner may refuse to register an applicant under that section if the Commissioner is satisfied that a relevant person has done or omitted to do any thing or engaged in any conduct that renders the applicant unfit to be registered.

-(2) Despite anything in section 19(3), the Board may refuse to renew the registration of a car market operator if it is satisfied as mentioned in subsection (1).
+(2) Despite anything in section 19(3), the Commissioner may refuse to renew the registration of a car market operator if the Commissioner is satisfied as mentioned in subsection (1).

-(3) Subsections (1) and (2) are permissive only and do not impose a duty on the Board to make enquiries concerning a relevant person.
+(3) Subsections (1) and (2) are permissive only and do not impose a duty on the Commissioner to make enquiries concerning a relevant person.

 (4) In this section —